John David Provoo

-John David Provoo (August 6, 1917 - August 28, 2001) was United States Army staff sergeant and practicing Buddhist who was convicted of treason for his conduct as a Japanese prisoner of war during World War II.
+John David Provoo (August 6, 1917 - August 28, 2001) was a United States Army staff sergeant and practicing Buddhist who was convicted of treason for his conduct as a Japanese prisoner of war during World War II.
 His conviction was later overturned on a technicality, and he became a Buddhist priest.

 Childhood

 Provoo was born in San Francisco, California, on August 6, 1917.
 He began to practise Buddhism as a teenager, and became a strict adherent.
 His brother George recalled how he would stand at the kitchen sink saving ants from drowning, in accordance with the Buddhist principle of the sanctity of life.
 He also began studying the Japanese language around that time, with a Buddhist priest as his teacher.
 He worked for a time in a federal bank in San Francisco, and in 1940 moved to Japan to study in a Buddhist monastery near Tokyo.